Suggested Selling

 Separate QR Menu, waiter panel, and online, as proposals may perform differently in each process.

-How Sales Engine connects with sales and retention
+How add-on prompts connect with sales and retention

 Add-on suggestions make the most sense when they operate in channels where the guest is already ordering, and results feed back into reports.